UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium-EN.md

 The model you are currently training will appear in this overview.
 By clicking on the button **"Toggle versions"** you can view all currently finished training epochs as well.
 You will be notified once the training has finished.

-#### Step 3: Re-run layout segmentation evaluate your fine-tuned model
+#### Step 3: Re-run layout segmentation and evaluate your fine-tuned model
-After the training has finished your fine-tuned layout segmentaton model becomes available for testing.
+After the training has finished your fine-tuned layout segmentation model becomes available for testing.
 This step helps identifying if the fine-tuned model produces better results than the previously used base model.

 1. Switch back to your document and click on the **"Images"** tab.
 2. Select one or more pages to test your fine-tuned model on.